illop/slack-alias-plugin/README.md

 # Slack Alias Plugin

-A Slack plugin for expanding aliases to actual people
+A Slack plugin for expanding aliases to actual people.
+Originally cloned from https://github.com/gsingers/slack-alias-plugin.git

 It does the following: